-Evolving our approach to access in Upper Middle-Income Countries
+Evolving our approach to access in Azerbaijan, Belarus, Kazakhstan and Malaysia

 ViiV Healthcare is fundamentally committed to increasing access to dolutegravir (DTG) in line with WHO guidelines as part of our mission to leave no person living with HIV behind.
-To continue to meet the ever-changing needs of people living with HIV around the world and following on from extensive conversations with key stakeholders including governments, NGOs and members of the HIV community, we have continued to take steps to evolving our approach to access.
+To continue to meet the ever-changing needs of people living with HIV around the world and following on from extensive conversations with key stakeholders including governments, NGOs and members of the HIV community, we have continued to take steps to evolve our approach to access.

-At the end of 2019 we took a first step by enabling GSK, our distributor in certain Upper Middle-Income Countries (UMIC), to offer a reduced price for our DTG-based medicines in these countries.
-As a next step, we are actively negotiating the terms of a new voluntary licence agreement with the Medicines Patent Pool (MPP).
+At the end of 2019 we took a first step by enabling GSK, our distributor in certain upper middle-income countries, to offer a reduced price for our DTG-based medicines in these countries.
+We are now pleased to announce a new voluntary license agreement with the Medicines Patent Pool (MPP).

-As a company 100% focused on the needs of people living with HIV, making our medicines as widely available to patients regardless of income or where they live is central to both our access to medicines strategy and a core element of our corporate strategy.
+As a company 100% focused on the needs of people living with HIV, making our medicines more widely available to patients regardless of income or where they live is central to both our access to medicines strategy and a core element of our corporate strategy.